Automation Mobile Testing Frameworks

 In the last decade, there has been a proliferation of smartphone users.
-Today, US citizens are spending more time on mobile devices than on television.
+Today, US citizens spend more time on mobile devices than on television.

-A few more interesting facts in this regards:
+A few more interesting facts in this regard:

 - Mobile apps are anticipated to generate $935 billion in revenue by 2023.

 - 21% of millennials open an app more than 50 times each day.

 - In the US, 69% of digital media time emerges from mobile apps.